Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation

 \section{Type Synthesis and Enumeration}

-\IEEEPARstart{G}{iven} a simultaneous motion task for all fingertips, it is important to know how many, and what hand topologies are suited for the task.
-The number of candidate hand topologies of a certain type is usually very high and unbounded in some cases \cite{Makhal:2014}.
+\IEEEPARstart{G}{iven} a simultaneous motion task for all fingertips, it is essential to know how many, and what hand topologies are suited for the task.
+The number of candidate hand topologies of a specific type is usually very high and unbounded in some cases \cite{Makhal:2014}.
 This number of suited topologies can be reduced if some additional constraints are added.
 At the end of the process, one or a few of these topologies will be selected for performing the additional design steps.
-The approach taken here is different from previous research such as \cite{Tsai:2002}, and it is based on free finger motion.
+The approach taken here is different from previous research, such as \cite{Tsai:2002}, and it is based on free finger motion.

-The conditions for considering a topology for the task are, at the least, to have the same number of end-effectors as the task and to be solvable, according to the criteria defined in \cite{SimoSerra:2014} and \cite{Makhal:2014}.
-The set of suited topologies can be ranked according to other criteria, such as number of edges, number of splits, and number of joints per edge, among others.
+The conditions for considering a topology for the task are at least to have the same number of end-effectors as the task and solvable according to the criteria defined in \cite{SimoSerra:2014,Makhal:2014}.
+The set of suited topologies can be ranked according to other criteria, such as the number of edges, number of splits, and the number of joints per edge.